 - The calories you eat go toward energy, fat, waste, and muscle.

-Based upon physiology, if you eat 4000 calories in a day, with a metabolism of 2500 calories a day, a muscle to fat ratio of 40% to 60%, and a calorie efficiency rate of 90%.
+Based upon physiology, if you eat 4000 calories in a day, with metabolism of 2500 calories a day, a muscle to fat ratio of 40% to 60%, and a calorie efficiency rate of 90%.
 You can net 540 calories (4000 – 2500 = 1500 x 40% = 600 x 90%) a week to build muscle.
 It will take you one week (540 calories x 7 days = 3780 calories) to build a pound of muscle.
 If you wanted to build more muscle under this scenario, you would have to eat more food and increase your workouts’ volume load to convince your body to use the extra calories as muscle and not fat.

 So, how much muscle can you gain in a month?

 This question is what it comes down to for most of us looking to gain muscle.
 How much power can you build in a month naturally?
-Many factors can affect the exact answer to this: Diet, exercise, genetics, age, medical conditions, etc. There’s no single formula that fits all.
+Many factors can affect the exact answer to this: diet, exercise, genetics, age, medical conditions, etc. There’s no single formula that fits all.

-However, according to a general estimate, an average man can gain between 0.25 to 0.5 pounds of muscles per week.
+However, according to a general estimate, an average man can gain between 0.25 to 0.5 pounds of muscle per week.
 It means an assessment of one to two pounds of muscle gain per month.
 But there’s a limit to this monthly gain as well.

 An average man will gain anywhere between 40 to 50 pounds of muscle in a lifetime.
 It is worth mentioning that there is a correlation between muscle mass and bone size.
 So genetics and hereditary traits play a role in the amount of muscle you can pack on.
 Burning fat or gaining muscle, the three factors influencing the outcomes are behaviors, genetics, and environment.